By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The view expenditure ranking chart by month allows the user to view the ranked monthly expenditure trends.

-This feature is facilitated by AnalyticsFeatureParser
+This feature is facilitated by AnalyticsFeatureParser, MonthlyExpenditureRankingCommandParser, and MonthlyExpenditureRankingCommand.

 The argument supported by this feature is: